Circuit Technology Center 22 Parkridge Road

 Procedure

 1. Place the pre-heated circuit board on the Positioning Table.
-A heated positioning table is available to pre-heat the circuit board or can be used to maintain the pre-heated temperature when many components need to be removed from one circuit board.
+A heated positioning table is available to pre-heat the circuit board or to maintain the pre-heated temperature when many components need to be removed from one circuit board.

-2. Apply a small amount of liquid flux to all leads of the component.
+2. Apply a small amount of liquid flux to all component leads.

 3. Place the nozzle directly over the top of the component and activate the airflow.
 When the solder has melted, actuate the vacuum assist or lift off the component with a vacuum pen.
 Lift the component straight up.
 (See Figure 2)

-It's difficult to precisely know how long to dwell prior to safely removing the part.
-This is further complicated by the fact that when removing a bank of components, parts subsequent to the first come off much faster.
-Obviously, the smaller the part, the quicker it reflows.
+Knowing precisely how long to dwell before safely removing the part is difficult.
+This is further complicated because parts subsequent to the first come off much faster when removing a bank of components.
+The smaller the part, the quicker it reflows.
 Small SMT components may reflow in a few seconds, and large SMT components may take more than a minute.

 4. Clean the area.